jsmanrique/vizgrimoire-poc/README.md

 * [Flotr2](http://humblesoftware.com/flotr2/)
 * [holder.js](http://imsky.github.io/holder/) (only for mocks)

+There are currently to main proposals:
+* `src/poc1` is just an old one (currently deprecated)
+* `src/poc2` is the most updated one (use it as the official one)

 Usage
 -----

-Dowload and launch a simple web server on src folder.
+Dowload and launch a simple web server on src/poc2 folder.
 You can use something as simple as:

 `
-src$ python -m SimpleHTTPServer 8000
+src/poc2$ python -m SimpleHTTPServer 8000
 `